AbsoluteMiracle/Nyasama-Backend-Demo/README.md

  This is a backend demo for Nyasama

 # To run the server
- first: pip install -r requirements.txt
+ First: pip install -r requirements.txt Second: python main.py
- second: python main.py

 # Api docs
- open http://localhost:8080/docs#/ to your browser when Server is running
+ Open http://localhost:8080/docs#/ to your browser when Server is running